jasonball-dev/tauchen-cardgame/README.md

 # Tauchen — Digital Card Game (Kotlin)

-**University Project**
+**Solo University Project**
-Developed as part of a software engineering course with a focus on Java/Kotlin-based application design, state management, and turn-based logic.
+Developed independently as part of a software engineering course.
-*Tauchen* is a digital two-player card game that combines memory, risk, and strategic decision-making.
+*Tauchen* is a digital two-player card game implemented in **Kotlin**, focusing on turn-based game logic, UI design, and object-oriented programming.

 ---

 ## Overview

+*Tauchen* is a simple but strategic card game designed for two players.
-In *Tauchen*, two players take turns performing actions to manage and manipulate a shared card pool.
+Each player takes turns performing actions to manipulate a shared card pool.
-The goal is to create **three-of-a-kind sets** from the cards in the center of the table.
+The goal is to form **three-of-a-kind sets** from the cards in the center of the table.
-Each completed set awards points, and the player with the highest score at the end wins.
+Every completed set awards points, and the player with the highest score at the end wins.

 ---